spring1944/spring1944/README.md

 Now you must wait for other players.
 Sometimes it would take some time...
 Don't desesperate... it'll come, evetually...

-# Looking for help, or players
+# Looking for help, or contact other players

 [SpringLobby](http://springlobby.info/) has a IRC client that can be used to join the s44 channel, where usually some expert [Spring1944](http://spring1944.net) players and developers can be found.
 You can join such IRC channel by Tools/join channel: